joe-p/algo-nft-app/README.md

 ## Implement a Controlled ASA
 To conform with ARC3 standards, it would be useful to have the smart contract control an ASA that is associated with ownership of a contract.

-## Separate Market Functionality from NFT

-To reduce network congestion and chain growth, there should be a single contract that all instances of NFTs leverage for managing auctions and sales, with the local storage for the application account keeping track of relevant data.
-In the current implementation, the minting of each NFT is going to be a large transaction due to the size of smart contract.